 3. Share the Results

-To prove your stress-management strategy was successful, share the results.
+To prove your success at working under pressure, share the results.
 Did you complete the task on time and with satisfactory quality?
 In what ways was your company positively affected by your actions?

 By backing up your narrative with measurable results, you can provide a stronger response and nail the interview.